GeekTrainer/help-desk-bot-lab/Node/exercise3-Luis.md

 1. Click on *Add Intent* and a popup is shown.
 Type **SubmitTicket** as the *Intent name* and click **Save**.

 1. Now, let's add the following utterances in the text box.
 Press enter after each one.
-When the user types these phrases or simmilar ones, the LUIS app will assume the user is trying to Submit a Ticket.
+When the user types these phrases or similar ones, the LUIS app will assume the user is trying to Submit a Ticket.
 It the bot framework language, this is called _Intent_.
     * _I can't log in, I'm blocked._
     * _I cannot print and I need to do it urgently._
     * _I need to request a new RAS token._